Kwan Mun Hau Tsuen

-Kwan Mun Hau Tsuen (關門口村) or Kwan Mun Hau New Village is a village in the Tai Wo Hau are of Tsuen Wan District, Hong Kong.
+Kwan Mun Hau Tsuen (關門口村) or Kwan Mun Hau New Village is a village in the Tai Wo Hau area of Tsuen Wan District, Hong Kong.

 Administration

 Kwan Mun Hau New Village is a recognized village under the New Territories Small House Policy.

 History

 Kwan Mun Hau Tsuen, like the nearby villages of Ho Pui Tsuen and Yeung Uk Tsuen, is a resite village.